Dead ball: Cricket

 Umpires may also call dead ball at their discretion, in the case of a series for events for which there is no provision in either the Laws of Cricket or agreements made prior to the match.
 This happened on 9 October 2005, when Australian batter Michael Hussey hit the retracted roof at the Telstra Dome.
 What would have been six in an open stadium was ruled a dead ball, and no runs were awarded.

 Note that the ball becomes dead as soon as a batter is out, so it is not possible to dismiss the other batter immediately.
 Thus the baseball concept of a double play cannot occur in cricket.

 If necessary to make it clear to the players and scorers that the umpire considers the ball to be dead, the umpire signals dead ball by crossing and uncrossing his arms in front of his body.

+Football codes

 Association football

 In association football (soccer), the term "dead ball" refers to a situation when the ball is not in play, e.g. when play has not been restarted after the ball has gone out of bounds or a foul has been committed.
 It also applies before each kick-off, either at the start of each half or after a goal has been scored.
 In a dead ball situation, players can position the ball with their hands prior to restarting play.
 Furthermore, even though the ball is not in play, the referee may still issue cautions or ejections (yellow or red cards) for any incident that occurs off the ball.
 Fouls, on the other hand, can occur only while the ball is in play.